bright/new-www/content/blog/tips-for-digital-marketers-on-how-to-cooperate-with-software-developers.md

 ## Use testing tools and extensions

 Generally, you should try to get friendly with browser Inspect mode.
-It’s hard to avoid that adventure. 😉However, there are tools that are useful for non-developers and can sometimes be treated as an Inspect alternative.
+It’s hard to avoid that adventure. 😉 However, there are tools that are useful for non-developers and can sometimes be treated as an Inspect alternative.

 **Here are some examples of tools useful for web testing:**